Timmoth/Fortitude/README.md

 ## What is Fortitude?
 **Fortitude** is a .NET testing utility that spins up a lightweight in-process server so your tests can define **fake service behavior dynamically and fluently**.

-It allows you to:
+Fortitude enables you to:
+- Define fake service behavior **dynamically and fluently**
-- Mock real services without work arounds
+- Mock real external services without any workarounds
-- Perform true **black-box testing**
+- Perform true **black-box** and integration testing
-- Define test-specific server behavior inline
+- Simulate headers, query params, method checks, body predicates, and more
-- Build robust integration tests without standing up full external infrastructure
+- Operate without standing up real infrastructure or modifying your SUT

-Fortitude acts as a highly flexible, temporary **“illusion server”** for your tests — returning exactly what you define, when you define it.
+Fortitude acts as a highly flexible mock server for your tests — returning exactly what you define, when you define it.
+Your SUT thinks it’s calling real services, but your tests are in total control.

 ## **Operation Fortitude in history**